 Students who fail to make prompt payments, issue personal checks which are returned by banks, or fail to make a good-faith effort to keep their account current and in good-standing, may be subject to late fees and College disciplinary action.
 Students who have been dismissed for non-payment of tuition will not be readmitted until all delinquent tuition payments have been paid in full.
-In addition, the College reserves the right to withhold a diploma or degree and to deny requests for official or unofficial transcripts until the account is brought current.
 Students must also be in financial good standing to attend the graduation ceremony.